 So for instance, if you need to persuade your readers that blogging is indeed one of the best marketing techniques, turn to your fellow writers and ask them to participate in a survey.
 Or, if it seems like you’ve exhausted all great topics, invite your readers to suggest a couple of interesting ones.

-6. Discover Relevant Statistics
+6. Discover Relevant Statistics in Blog Research

 Survey results can be transformed into statistics.
 In terms of powerful headlines, Neil Patel finds numbers to be “brain candy”, given that they spark engagement by providing information in a straightforward and organized way.
 Whenever you see fit, include verifiable statistics in your blog articles.

 While the aforementioned expert sources don’t need to be double-checked for accuracy, all other web publications should be taken with a grain of salt.
 If you’ve ever clicked on some of the references provided by many online articles, you know that they usually lead you to a fishy “Error 404” page.

 So, how do you avoid this dodgy data?
 How do you know whether or not a web source is actually reliable?

 Always click on the link.
 A linked reference should always lead you to a credible source.

 Snoop around for disclaimers.
 When you come across phrases like “Though it can’t be proven”, “According to some sources”, or “Experts claim”, know that that’s a reputable author trying to signal that a piece of information is incomplete, vague, or misleading, but that they need to use it nevertheless.